-Any course may be cancelled at the discretion of the Provost and Senior Vice President, Associate Provost and Vice President for Academic Affairs, or Campus Center Director in conjunction with the Dean of the Park Distance Learning.
+Any course may be cancelled at the discretion of the Provost and Vice President, Associate Vice President for Academic Affairs, or Campus Center Director in conjunction with the Dean.
 Generally, a class is cancelled if the enrollment is less than ten students.
 When a class is cancelled, students are notified so they may make necessary adjustments.